crowdin/crowdin-api-client-js/README.md

 const projects = await projectsGroupsApi.listProjects();
 ```

-Or even pass your own http client as `httpClient` property which should implement `crowdin.HttpClient` interface.
+Or even pass your own http client as `httpClient` property which should implement `HttpClient` interface.

 ## Contribution
 We are happy to accept contributions to the Crowdin JavaScript client.
 To contribute please do the following: